 Today, Seattle’s Doorhouse is mostly in the business of selling….wait for it….doors, of course!
 Current manager, Dave LaFrance, has established great relationships with an array of quality door manufacturers, and we have focused the last few decades on providing a great selection of doors.
 However, we have not lost sight of our surplus inventory origins, so we always have fun odds and ends in stock.

 Our first three generations.
-Douglas Glant, our current CEO (left), Jules Glant, our founder (middle), Earle Glant, our former President (right).
+Douglas Glant, our current Chairman (left), Jules Glant, our founder (middle), Earle Glant, our former President (right).